chaoss/website/Participate/chaoss-community-call.md

 If you are new to CHAOSS, monthly calls are good for getting an update and the weekly hangouts are good for asking your specific questions.

-We meet Tuesdays from 11:00 to 12:00 (US Central Time)
+We meet Tuesdays 18:00 CEST (9am PDT) for one hour.

 Join: https://unomaha.zoom.us/j/720431288